apache/doris/docs/en/docs/install/k8s-deploy.md

 under the License.
 -->

-Doris-Operator is software extension to Kubernetes that make use of custom resource to manage Doris and it components.
-It provides [DorisCluster](https://github.com/selectdb/doris-operator/blob/master/config/crd/bases/doris.selectdb.com_dorisclusters.yaml) a Kubernetes [CustomResourceDefinition](https://kubernetes.io/docs/reference/kubernetes-api/extend-resources/custom-resource-definition-v1/) for user to custom resource.
+Doris-Operator is software extension to manage, operate, and maintain Doris clusters on Kubernetes.
+It allows users to deploy Doris in the way that is defined by their resources.
+It can manage Doris clusters in all deployment configurations and supports intelligent and parallel management of Doris at scale.

 ## Deploy Doris on Kubernetes

 ### Start Kubernetes
-Having a Kubernetes environment is the premise to deploy Doris on Kubernetes.
-If you already have it, please ignore this step.
-Hosted Kubernetes on cloud platform or set-up by yourself are all good choice.
+To deploy Doris on Kubernetes using the Doris-Operator, you need a Kubernetes (K8s) cluster first.
+If you do, you can jump to "Deploy Doris-Operator".

 **Hosted EKS**
 1. Check that the following [command-line](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) tools are installed in your environment: